Lithuania Wedding Traditions

 Hat ceremony protocol:

-Current Statistics: 71% of Lithuanian weddings extending past midnight include these ceremonies, with modern adaptations using bouquet tosses (45%) or garter throws (38%) as supplementary rather than replacement traditions.
+Current Practice: Lithuanian weddings extending past midnight often include these ceremonies, with some couples using bouquet tosses or garter throws as supplementary traditions.

 Traditional Lithuanian Wedding Foods